Jumping Back Into Photography

 f/1.8, but decided to keep things in a reasonable price range instead.

 Finally, I made sure to buy a photography-specific backpack with a rain guard, and the zipper on the back panel, to protect the equipment while wearing the bag.
 If you've ever had to haul around a DSLR (or camera of similar heft) in a bag that only has a shoulder strap, you'll know the pain it can cause.
-Putting all my equipment in a backpack was a no-brainer.
+Putting all my equipment in a backpack was an easy decision.